Over 9,000 Inquiries On Child Abuse Related Cases Held In 2020: Sahil - UrduPoint

 Over 9,000 Inquiries On Child Abuse Related Cases Held In 2020: Sahil

+The Federal Investigation Agency (FIA) Cyber Crime Wing has conducted over 9,000 inquires based on child abuse in the year 2020 to ensure justice to the victims of the heinous crime, said an official of Sahil working for child protection

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Feb, 2021 ) :The Federal Investigation Agency (FIA) Cyber Crime Wing has conducted over 9,000 inquires based on child abuse in the year 2020 to ensure justice to the victims of the heinous crime, said an official of Sahil working for child protection here on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Feb, 2021 ) :The Federal Investigation Agency (FIA) Cyber Crime Wing has conducted over 9,000 inquires based on child abuse in the year 2020 to ensure justice to the victims of the heinous crime, said an official of Sahil working for child protection .

 Around 24 first information reports (FIRs) were registered during the last year whereas 26 accused were arrested involved in cases related to child abuse, he added.